SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 The ‘Privacy Rule’ issued pursuant to the Health Insurance Portability and Accountability Act (HIPAA) governs patient confidentiality and applies to most healthcare providers, health insurers and healthcare information clearinghouses (called ‘covered entities’ under the statute) – plus anyone who provides certain services to companies in these categories (called ‘business associates’).
 HIPAA considerations may arise in healthcare fraud, antitrust or other investigations in the healthcare space.

 These three principal laws share a characteristic: they focus on the privacy of consumers rather than a company’s employees or its counterparties’ employees.
-For example, the CCPA contains an express exception, though it will change in 2023, so that it does not apply to employees or counterparty employees.
+For example, the CCPA contains an express exception, though employees' data will be covered in 2023, so that it does not currently apply to employees or counterparty employees.
 GLB applies only to the personal information of consumers.
 HIPAA applies only to the information of patients.
 For an investigations lawyer, this commonality is important because many internal investigations focus on the behaviour of employees or a counterparty’s employees.
 Thus, these laws are more frequently implicated where an investigation pertains to a company’s interactions with customers.

 Aside from these three laws, a few others occasionally come into play, but will not be the focus of this chapter.
 These include the following.